 Howard Kennedy has gone through some pretty major changes in recent years — and seems to have emerged in good shape, proving the doubters wrong.
 The product of a 2013 merger between sensible corporate outfit Howard Kennedy and the slightly quirky media law-slanted Finers Stephens Innocent, the combined firm initially seemed an unlikely jumble of practice areas and personalities.
-But a successful consolidation has seen turnover tick up towards £50 million and profit per equity partner rise by to over half a million pounds.
+But a successful consolidation has seen turnover tick up towards £50 million and profit per equity partner rise to over half a million pounds.

 Howard Kennedy’s financial services and real estate departments have led the growth charge, while the firm’s tech and media work, led by high profile co-founder Mark Stephens, adds glamour to the mix.

-International secondments are non-existent (the firm can’t be faulted on this as it only has one office), although trainees do get to go along with their supervisors on the odd business trip — and have travelled to, among other places, the US, Hong Kong and Stockholm.
+International secondments are rare (the firm can’t be faulted on this as it only has one office), although trainees do get to go along with their supervisors on the odd business trip — and have travelled to, among other places, the US, Hong Kong and Stockholm.
 Client secondments, meanwhile, are not offered during the training contract stage.